UPPMAX/UPPMAX-documentation/docs/software/jupyter_local.md

 ## Step 1: Login to an UPPMAX cluster

-- Using ThinLinc or a terminal does not matter.,
+- Using ThinLinc or a [terminal](../software/terminal.md) does not matter.

 ## Step 2: start an interactive session